 In the age of digital technology, and innovative pursuits, many children are growing up today, excited to find new ways to socially interact and purchase the latest fad.
 However, the busyness can also be overwhelming for kids struggling to find a sense of peace and calm.
-Just mentally processing all the unexpected comings and goings of life in 2018, can result in stress, panic, anxiety and frustration.
+Just mentally processing all the unexpected comings and goings of life can result in stress, panic, anxiety and frustration.
 This is where mindfulness can help.

 Mindfulness brings children back to the present moment by focusing on their breathing, and noticing their immediate surroundings and bodily sensations in a non-judgemental way.
 Grounding, also known as earthing, is a mindfulness technique which helps kids become aware of how their feet and body are connected to the ground/earth beneath them, move towards feeling centred from within, and gain a more balanced, focused state of mind and being.
 If grounding is done successfully it can calm a child’s nervous system and ultimately help them relax.

 The 54321 Grounding Technique is a Sensory Awareness method which can be used with any child who needs grounding, particularly if they are becoming easily distracted, or feeling overwhelmed during busy times.
 During the 54321 activity, as you guide your child through each of the steps below, please use a calming tone of voice with minimal language.
 Encourage your child to keep their eyes open, remain in one space (if possible) and to respond clearly and loudly to your instructions because this helps them remain present.

 Focus on the Breath